Pratik Pawar

 Headshot of the writer

-Pratik Pawar is a freelance journalist who covers stories about science, global health, medicine, and science policy.
-He is interested in understanding and covering the role inequality and socio-political realities play in furthering health crises, particularly in the Global South.
-His work has been published by Nature, Science, The Atlantic, and Undark magazine, among other outlets.
-He is currently based in Bangalore, India.
+Pratik Pawar is a journalist who covers science, public health, medicine, and science policy.
+He is interested in uncovering how inequality and socio-political realities impact public health, particularly in the Global South.
+He is currently at the Graduate Program in Science Writing at MIT, and lives in Cambridge, MA.

-Pratik was an early-career science writing fellow at The Open Notebook in 2022.
-Before that, in 2020, he won the EurekAlert!
-Fellowship for International Science Reporters awarded by the American Association for the Advancement of Science (AAAS).
-He was also a recipient of the S. Ramaseshan Science Writing Fellowship awarded by the Indian Academy of Sciences in 2019.
+Pratik's work has been published by Nature, Science, The Atlantic, and Undark, among others.
+In 2022, he was an early-career science writing fellow at The Open Notebook.
+He won the 2020 EurekAlert!
+Fellowship for International Science Reporters awarded by the American Association for the Advancement of Science (AAAS) and spent a year as an S. Ramaseshan science writing fellow at the Indian Academy of Sciences in 2019.

 Selected Writing